ancorasir/BionicDL-CobotLearning-Project1/README.md

 ![alt text](./images/placing.png)
 You can also see the planning path of the arm in Rviz.
 ![alt text](./images/planning_Rviz.png)
-You can exit the ros grogram by ctrl+c.
+You can exit the ros grogram by ctrl+c at anytime.